martibosch/snakemacs/README.md

    conda activate emacs
    ```

+3. Install emacs in your system.
+Currently, only ubuntu builds are supported, but the idea is to eventually (i.e., after several issues are addressed, see the caveats section below) use [conda-forge's emacs](https://github.com/conda-forge/emacs-feedstock) for a fully conda-based cross-platform setup.

-3. Run emacs for the first time from the shell so that all packages can be installed (if you do not run it from the shell, `libvterm` may not be installed properly):
+4. Run emacs for the first time from the shell so that all packages can be installed (if you do not run it from the shell, `libvterm` may not be installed properly):

    ```bash
    emacs
    ```

-4. From inside emacs, install all the icon fonts `M-x nerd-icons-install-fonts`
+5. From inside emacs, install all the icon fonts `M-x nerd-icons-install-fonts`

 ## Caveats

+### Issues with conda-forge emacs

+There are currently two main issues with the emacs from conda-forge, namely [an error with newer Linux versions](https://github.com/conda-forge/emacs-feedstock/issues/63) and [the lack of native JSON and native compilation](https://github.com/conda-forge/emacs-feedstock/issues/59), which slow down several features such as lsp.
+This may be addressed once [the v29.1 branch](https://github.com/conda-forge/emacs-feedstock/pull/73) is merged.

 ### Conda environments and IDE features for Python buffers